By Garrett Sutton, Esq.

 2. Keep Your Personal and Business Assets Separate

 If you don’t insulate your own assets from those of your business, you could be in trouble.
 If you operate your business in the form of a sole proprietorship or as a general partnership, these businesses are not registered entities, which means that your personal assets are not insulated from those of your business.

 3. It’s Risky to Be A Sole Proprietor

 As an example, if you’re a sole proprietor and an angry customer sues you, any assets you own such as your house or car are not protected.
 Nor are financial assets such as your bank account.
 These can all be taken should a judgment be found against you.

 4. A Two-Man Partnership is Double the Risk

-Or perhaps you’ve formed a two-man partnership with your friend.
-This may perhaps be an even worse idea than a sole proprietorship is.
+Maybe you have thought about forming two-man partnership with your friend.
+This may perhaps be an even worse idea than operating as a sole proprietorship.
 What this means is that you are as liable for your friend’s errors as you are for your own.
 You are also liable for anything purchased in the name of your partnership.
 Remember that one partner’s signature is enough to bind both partners to a debt or other type of obligation.
 Again, this leaves you unprotected and without any recourse should something happen; you could be left holding the bag.

 5. Use a Registered Corporate Entity for Asset Protection

 To protect yourself, use a registered corporate entity.
 Most people don’t realize there’s a risk in keeping assets and property in your name, which also means keeping the liability and the risk.
 To succeed in business, to protect your assets and to limit your liability, you want to select from one of the good entities / structures that are truly separate legal beings.
 They are: